Please give generously to Cancer Research : https://www.justgiving.com/Dan-Thompson11/

 Which was just as well because, after about 6km, it was time to climb the steps to the African Renaissance Monument – the tallest statue in Africa.
 A monumental 49 metre high (higher than the Statue of Liberty) statue depicting a family grouping pointing to the sky and, presumably, a brighter future.
 In term of European points of reference, think Soviet era socialist realism (it was built by a North Korean company.)

-It is commonplace to talk about these kind of monuments in developing countries in a disapproving tone because of the costs involved.
-And certainly you could do a lot with the reported $27 million cost t in a country like Senegal where per capita income is $1000.
+It is commonplace to talk about these kind of monuments in developing countries in disapproving tones because of the costs involved.
+And certainly you could do a lot with the reported $27 million cost in a country like Senegal where per capita income is $1000.

 To make matters worse on the cost front, there are religious elements within Senegalese society who think that the woman’s skirt is too short and has to be lengthened.
 (You can judge for yourself in the photo above.)

-However, as a friend once pointed out to me, we’re still admiring the Colosseum, Versailles, Buckingham Palace et al – all of which were built at great expense at times when the vast majority of the European population lived in what would now be considered appalling conditions.
+However, as a friend once pointed out to me, we’re still admiring the Colosseum, Versailles, Buckingham Palace et al – all of which were built at great expense at times when the vast majority of Europe’s population lived in what would now be considered appalling conditions.

 Whether the African Renaissance Monument will be viewed similarly in centuries to come, remains to be seen.
 As does the rest of Dakar, at least for me, as my attempts at sightseeing after my run were mostly scuppered by endless traffic.